BIS Innovation Hub

 The Intermediary Agent elements of the pacs.008 are used define the Settlement Account Providers (SAPs) at which an FX Provider holds their funds.
 Payments flow from the Source PSP to the Source SAP, and then from the Destination SAP to the Destination PSP.

 Source PSPs must use the API operation GET /quotes/{quoteId}/intermediary-agents to retrieve details of the intermediary agents, and then copy this information into the pacs.008.
+(The information may alternatively be included in the response to the original GET /quotes request.)

 Exchange Rate